-Figure 3-18: MidAmerican's Forecast Retained Eligible Retail Customer Load by Month confidence interval around each class-level sales customer, and use per customer forecast, as well as the 95% confidence interval around the non-coincident gross peak demand forecast.
+Figure 3-18: MidAmerican's Forecast Retained Eligible Retail Customer Load by Month

+MidAmerican provided a Base-Case load forecast and two excursion cases: a Low-Case forecast and a High-Case forecast.
+The required low and high hourly load forecast scenarios were created by taking the 95% confidence interval around each class-level sales customer, and use per customer forecast, as well as the 95% confidence interval around the non-coincident gross peak demand forecast.
 The load forecasting software used for the sales, customer, use per customer, and non-coincident peak demand forecasts provided the upper and lower bounds of a 95% confidence interval around each monthly forecast value.
 This software feature allowed the construction of upper and lower bound forecasts for the residential, commercial, industrial and public authority sales forecasts.
 The street lighting sales forecast was multiplied by 0.99 and 1.01 to generate, respectively, a lower and upper bound street lighting sales forecast.